-For the block grantee, reimbursement by the RFFC Program for administrative costs are capped at either (1) twenty percent (20%) of the total block grant award for entities without a current final Negotiated Indirect Cost Rate Agreement (NICRA), or (2) up to thirty-five percent (35%) for entities with a current federally approved NICRA.
+For the block grantee, reimbursement by the RFFC Program for administrative costs are capped at either (1) twenty percent (20%) of the total block grant award for entities without an active Negotiated Indirect Cost Rate Agreement (NICRA), or (2) up to thirty-five percent (35%) of the total block grant award for entities with a current federally approved NICRA.

-For subgrantees and contractors, reimbursement by the RFFC Program for administrative costs are capped at either (1) twenty percent (20%) of their direct charges for entities without a current final NICRA, or (2) up to thirty-five percent (35%) for entities with a current federally approved NICRA.
+For subgrantees and contractors, reimbursement by the RFFC Program for administrative costs are capped at either (1) twenty percent (20%) of their direct charges for entities without a current final NICRA, or (2) up to thirty-five percent (35%) of their total subaward or contract for entities with a current federally approved NICRA.

-Administrative costs include costs that are sometimes described as indirect costs and are:
+Administrative costs include costs that are sometimes described as indirect costs and include:

 - Office space and utilities

 - Supplies

-- Legal or management oversight
+- Management oversight

 - Prorated general liability, Workers' Compensation, and automotive insurance

 - Equipment costs not included as direct costs in the budget